 Though explosive poly-nitroaromatic compounds can be analyzed usually by sophisticated instrumental techniques, the requirements for quick decision-making in criminology laboratories or reclaimed military sites or to detect explosives in possession of extremists often require simple, cheap, and selective field techniques which will be non-destructive in nature.

 Non-destructive sensing of nitroaromatic chemicals (NACs) is difficult.
 While earlier studies are based mostly on photo-luminescent property, detection of the basis of conducting property has not been explored so far.
 Detection on the basis of conducting property helps in making a handy detection device where results can be seen with the help of a LED, the release said.

 To overcome such disadvantages, a team of scientists led by Dr. Neelotpal Sen Sarma from the Institute of Advanced Study in Science and Technology, Guwahati, an autonomous institute of the Department of Science & Technology and the Government of India, has developed a layer by layer (LBL) polymer detector consisting of two organic polymers — poly-2-vinyl pyridine with acrylonitrile (P2VP-Co-AN) and polysulfone of cholesterol methacrylate with hexane (PCHMASH), which undergoes a drastic change in impedance (resistance in an ac circuit) in the presence of a very low concentration of NACs vapor within a few seconds.

 Here, picric acid (PA) was chosen as the model NAC, and a simple and cost-effective electronic prototype was developed for the visual detection of PA.
-The team has filed a patent for the novel technology, the release said.
+The release said the team has filed a patent for the novel technology.